 – Automatic call recording

-The Enterprise tiers get an exclusive powerful tool for video conferencing and web meetings, which gives you the ability to video conference in HD voice/video up to 25 users over a mobile device, and lets you share files over the cloud.
+The Enterprise tiers get an exclusive powerful tool for video conferencing and web meetings, which gives you the ability to video conference in HD voice/video up to 25 users over a mobile device and lets you share files over the cloud.

 RingCentral also offers premium features for an extra fee.
-Extra numbers are $4.99/mo, whether a vanity number, a local, or toll-free number.
+Extra numbers are $4.99/mo, whether a vanity number, a local, or a toll-free number.
 Vanity numbers have a $30 one-time activation fee.
 RingCentral Professional users can purchase additional virtual extensions for $2.99/mo each.

-The RingCentral mobile app, which is free to download and available on Android, iOS and BlackBerry, gives you access to the RingCentral service over your Wi-Fi or mobile data.
+The RingCentral mobile app, which is free to download and available on Android, iOS, and BlackBerry, gives you access to the RingCentral service over your Wi-Fi or mobile data.
 With the app, you can make/receive calls and faxes, check your voicemail, and make changes to your call settings.

 One more feature that deserves special mention is the paperless fax.
 RingCentral goes beyond just replacing your fax machine with some great web-based business tools.
-You have your choice of using your regular number for inbound faxes, or have a dedicated line for faxes which will cost you $4.99, the same price as any number with RingCentral.
+You have your choice of using your regular number for inbound faxes or have a dedicated line for faxes which will cost you $4.99, the same price as any number with RingCentral.
 You can send faxes from your PC, either sending out through the portal, using Microsoft Office integration, or send from cloud storage sites Google Drive, Box, or Dropbox.
 You can use the RingCentral Softphone or their mobile app as well.
-You can create a fax group and send to that group as easily as you can send to one number.
+You can create a fax group and send it to that group as easily as you can send it to one number.
 You can save an image of your signature to add as a digital signature.
 You can even block numbers or entire area codes to avoid junk faxes.
 Paperless fax is included as a feature for both Professional and Office subscribers, although it will use up one minute per page sent or received for Professional plans, and Office subscribers get unlimited paperless faxes.

-RingCentral has all their bases covered by giving users the option of connecting to the RingCentral Hosted PBX with regular calls using call forwarding, or connecting via IP phones.
+RingCentral has all its bases covered by giving users the option of connecting to the RingCentral Hosted PBX with regular calls using call forwarding or connecting via IP phones.
 Both Office and Professional users can connect using their mobile device or computer.
 Office users get a lot more features, and, if you have the means, any company can use telepresence on their mobile devices without requiring any separate hardware.
 RingCentral Professional plans are ideal for users that work mainly with independent contractors, while RingCentral Office plans are better-suited for offices with full-time employees, even if said employees work from home or are on the road much of the time.
-Although it's expensive, you can have two or even one subscriber per account with RingCentral Office.
-You'd be getting a lot of features that are overkill for such a small company, which is why Professional is usually a better match for small companies.
+Although it’s expensive, you can have two or even one subscriber per account with RingCentral Office.
+You’d be getting a lot of features that are overkill for such a small company, which is why Professional is usually a better match for small companies.
 Because you can connect with up to ten phone numbers per extension on both Office and Professional plans, small companies can easily get by using only a few extensions.
-RingCentral makes small companies look large, but they can also make large companies work like a small business by bringing workers together over a high quality videoconference.
+RingCentral makes small companies look large, but they can also make large companies work as a small business by bringing workers together over a high-quality videoconference.
 If you have ten users or more, I recommend spending the extra cash for RingCentral Office.
 The extra features will be well worth it to save you time, manage your calls, and be even more productive.